FrederikNorlyk/accounting-react-front-end/README.md

 npm install
 npm run dev
 ```
-The frontend does not work without a backend so you will also need to deploy the [API](https://github.com/FrederikNorlyk/accounting-api).
+The front-end does not work without a backend so you will also need to deploy the [API](https://github.com/FrederikNorlyk/accounting-api).